1. About carbamazepine

 Carbamazepine is a medicine used to treat epilepsy.

-Carbamazepine is occasionally used to treat bipolar disorder when other medicines haven't worked.
+Carbamazepine is occasionally used to treat bipolar disorder when other medicines have not worked.

 This medicine is only available on prescription.
 It comes as tablets, a liquid that you drink and suppositories (medicine that you push gently into your anus).

 - It's usual to take carbamazepine between 1 and 4 times a day.
 You can take it with or without food.

 - Common side effects of carbamazepine include feeling sleepy, dizziness, headaches and feeling or being sick.
 These are usually mild and go away by themselves.

 - It usually takes a couple of weeks for carbamazepine to work.

 - When taking carbamazepine for epilepsy, it’s best to stick to the same brand.
 If your usual brand is not available, talk to your doctor.